Matveibos/rails_answers_and_guides/git_tutorial.md

         git log
         git reset --hard COMMIT_ID
-25. How to download branch without merge conflict?
+25. How to download branch without merge conflict / Replace local branch with remote branch entirely ?

         git reset --hard origin/<branch_name>
 26. How to add new ssh key to your account?